We don’t have a summary available yet.

 the Employee Benefits Security Administration, the Wage and Hour Division, the Office of Labor-Management Standards, the Office of Federal Contract Compliance Programs, the Office of Workers' Compensation Programs, the Occupational Safety and Health Administration (OSHA), the Mine Safety and Health Administration, the Bureau of Labor Statistics, and the Office of Disability Employment Policy.
 Provides appropriations for Departmental Management, including:

 Salaries and Expenses, Veterans Employment and Training, IT Modernization, and the Office of Inspector General.
 (Sec.
-101) Prohibits Job Corps funds provided by this bill from being used to pay individual salary and bonuses at a rate in excess of Executive Level II.
+101) Prohibits Job Corps funds provided by this bill from being used to pay the salary and bonuses of an individual at a rate that exceeds Executive Level II.

 (Sec.
 102) Permits specified Labor funds to be transferred between accounts and sets forth requirements for the transfers.